 This model demonstrates how to export all domains together.
-This simplifies the import, but the Mesh part describes curved boundaries with flat triangles, so the hole geometry will be affected in this process, which might affect a contact analysis.
+This simplifies the import, but the curved boundaries will be described with flat triangles, so the hole geometry will be affected in this process, which might affect a contact analysis.

-The control variable field, Helmholtz filter and SIMP penalization are defined through the use of a topology optimization feature.
-A Solid Mechanics interface represents the structural properties of the bracket, while an Optimization study step allows adding the objective and the constraints for the optimization problem.
+The control variable field, Helmholtz filter and SIMP penalization are defined through the use of a Density Model feature.
+A Solid Mechanics interface represents the structural properties of the bracket, while the objective and the constraints are defined directly in the Topology Optimization study step.
 The elastic strain energy density is a predefined variable, solid.
 Ws, available to use as the objective function for the optimization problem.